flexwiz/fw-cnt/security/sealed-secrets/README.md

 skaffold run -p production -m sealed-secrets
 ```

-It will deploy Sealed Secrets to your Kubernetes cluster in the `kube-system` namespace.
+It will deploy Sealed Secrets to your Kubernetes cluster in the `fw-security` namespace.

 ### 2. Encrypt your Kubernetes secrets with the [Kubeseal](https://github.com/bitnami-labs/sealed-secrets) tools